ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458UG/User_Guide.rst.txt

 - Custom.js would be modified to support the tool bar change and uploaded to CLI-DIR.

+.. warning:: Attribute values must be in UPPERCASE.
+For example "ENTER" and not "Enter".

 These changes only effect transactions under the CLIWHOST entry point.
-Transaction under the WEB2HOST entry point would have the default tool bar.
+Transaction under the WEB2HOST entry point would have the default tool bar and a "NEWLINE" enter.
+To use the customize options set up in the CLI-DIR from other entry points change the XXX-03P transaction to point to the CLI-DIR.
+For example, if you have a TST-DIR, set the corressponding TST-03P transaction to use the CLI-DIR.
+To use the defaults for WEB2HOST transactions set the W2H transaction W2H-03P to use the CLI-DIR.
+See cautionary note below.

-.. danger:: Updating elements in the default W2H-DIR directory is not recommended as they will be overwritten by maintenance or Virtel release updates.
+.. danger:: Updating elements in the default W2H-DIR directory is not recommended as they will be overwritten by maintenance or a future Virtel release.
 Keep customized elements in the CLI-DIR directory.

 Default Options